 To determine the global SLR over the period that the tidal observations were made, the following curve is used.

-To be able to use VLM in places where it has not been observed, the VLM values in the (SONEL or PSMSL) point locations needed to be interpolated spatially over a grid (note that only values at coast lines are used).
+To be able to use VLM in places where it has not been observed, the VLM values in the (SONEL or PSMSL) point locations needed to be interpolated spatially over a grid.
 ArcGIS has multiple models for spatial interpolation of point values which were tested on their performance noting:

 The conclusion is that the IDW (Inverse Distance Weighted) model is the most useable.
 The following parameter choices were made: